 These 6 Healthy Habits Can Improve Memory & Focus

-Do you struggle staying focused and motivated?
+Do you struggle to stay focused and motivated?
 These six strategies for building new habits (including everything from blunt reminders to consistent routines) can keep you on track for success.

 Many with ADHD let follow-through, or the lack thereof, knock them off track.
 Recent research conducted at the University of London dismissed the common belief that doing a routine for 21 consecutive days is the key to making it a habit.
 Their research found that it takes at least two months, and, for some, up to eight months, to embrace a new habit.
 The message: Missing a day here and there will not alter the end result if we just keep at it.

 Here is how my clients and I have worked around our ADHD behaviors to establish better habits in our lives.

 Setting small goals at the beginning of a routine prevents people with ADHD from fizzling out.
 My client Dana says that when she exercises she feels better, sleeps better, and focuses longer.
 But she hasn’t been able to do it consistently.
 She gets off to a good start, and then she stops.